olliephillips/pipeline/README.md

 Releases are built for target OS using GoReleaser.
 Create a tag, push it.
 A github action will create the release using goreleaser.

+### Branch protection

+Within Github, we've configured a rule to prevent direct push to master.

 ```bash
 git tag -a v0.0.1 -m "Test release"
 git push origin v0.0.1